Hariette came up with a revolutionary idea, well it’s been thought of before, but no one has tried to actually engineer it.

 His heart felt like it was racing.
 Maybe it was the adrenaline.
 He hadn’t used the implant once, and he had to admit it wasn’t like anything he’s used before.

 But he also had this sense of longing that made him want to talk to Sirus.
 That was odd, too.
 If Aurora was bored he’d find something to do, but right now wasn’t the case.
-He actively went to a secluded room just so he could speak to Sirus alone, and hoped that Sirus was alone as well.
+He actively went to a secluded room just so he could speak to Sirus alone, and he hoped that Sirus was alone as well.
 It wouldn’t be fun having Sirus flirt while there were others with him.

 “Checking up on me?”
 Sirus asked him.